We believe that every person can contribute in a meaningful way to improve the lives of others in their communities.

 • Rockies: We receive welcome, guidance and language lessons from Elders Margaret and Terry Rider of Stoney Nakoda Nation on Treaty 7 Territory.
 Youth are often introduced to other Elders throughout each program.

-• Yukon: Our programs all work with James and Barbara Allen of Shakat Tun Wilderness Camp, located in the traditional territory of the Champagne & Aishihik First Nations.
-Through our relationship with Yukon University, youth are often introduced to other Elders throughout each program.
+• Yukon: Our programs work with Elders, such as James and Barbara Allen of Shakat Tun Wilderness Camp and Harold Johnson and Meta Williams of Long Ago Peoples Place, located in the traditional territory of the Champagne & Aishihik First Nations.
+Through our Yukon community partnerships, youth are often introduced to other Knowledge Holders throughout each program.

 • Maritimes: Through a new relationship with the Confederacy of Mainland Mi’kmaq, we are working to build reciprocal relationships with local knowledge holders and Elders at this moment, including Elder Dorene Bernard of Sipekne'katik.
 We are still in the early stages of these relationships.